victorliu-sq/PaperWriting/FlashSMP.md

 ## Paragraph3

 The most challenging aspect of computing SMP arises from the inherent computational and data-intensive nature of the GS algorithm.
 Its time and space complexities increase quadratically with the number of participants.
 As a result, when the input size reaches to a certain threshold, centralized computational resources for processing and storing preferences and matchings become quickly overwhelmed.
 Thus, parallel processing or hardware acceleration is required and necessary in practice.

 However, there are several reasons why parallelizing GS algorithm is challenging.
 First, the GS algorithm involves a series of proposals and rejections that are inherently sequential.
 Each man proposes to a woman, who then tentatively accepts, or rejects based on her current best offer.
 This process depends on the outcome of previous steps, making it difficult to execute multiple proposals simultaneously without conflicts.

 Second, if multiple men propose to the same woman simultaneously in a parallel environment, it can lead to conflicts.
-Ensuring that a woman can process and respond to multiple proposals correctly in parallel is non-trivial.
+Ensuring that a woman can process and respond to multiple proposals efficiently in parallel is non-trivial.

 Third, many synchronization points are needed to handle updates to the matching state, which can introduce significant overhead, reducing the potential benefits of parallelism.

 Fourth, the execution of GS algorithm needs to deal with uneven work distribution.
 The amount of work done by different parts of the algorithm can vary significantly.
 For example, some participants can resolve their matches quickly, while others might take many iterations.
 A load balancing effort in parallel processing is another concern for this algorithm.

 Finally, the GS algorithm frequently accesses and updates shared data structures, such as lists of proposals and current matches.
 Minimizing data movement by exploiting data accessing locality is another challenge.

 ## Shortcoming of Previous Work

-Efficient algorithms for Stable Marriage Problems (SMP) are critical as problem sizes grow and computational resources evolve.

-With the rise of advanced parallel architectures like multicore processors and GPUs, exploiting the parallelism of SMP algorithms has become both inevitable and necessary.

-Despite its importance, research on parallel SMP algorithms has been limited due to the inherent complexities of this task.
-To our knowledge, the only parallel algorithm that outperforms the sequential Gale-Shapley (GS) algorithm is the parallel McVitie-Wilson algorithm.
-While this algorithm has set a benchmark by running faster than sequential solutions, its performance on GPUs is hindered by high contention for shared resources and high-latency memory operations, making it even less efficient than its CPU implementation.
+Research on parallel algorithms for the Stable Marriage Problem (SMP) has attempted to address these issues, but has not been very effective because it only partially targets the problems.
+To our knowledge, the only parallel algorithms that outperform the sequential GS algorithm are the parallel Gale-Shapley algorithm and the parallel McVitie-Wilson algorithm.
+While these algorithms have set benchmarks by resolving load balancing issues and eliminating many synchronization points, they are primarily implemented on CPUs.
+Their performance on GPUs is hindered by high contention for shared resources and high-latency memory operations, making them less efficient than their CPU implementations.
+Moreover, none of these works have addressed the issue of inefficient memory access patterns, leaving room for further acceleration.

 ## Our Work

-In order to overcome these challenges, we present Balanced-SMP, an innovative parallel algorithm that addresses these issues as follows:
+In this paper, we present Balanced-SMP, an innovative parallel algorithm that addresses these issues as follows:

 Firstly, we discovered a crucial relationship between the recipient index and the rank of the proposer in the recipient's preference list.
 This insight enabled us to implement a preprocessing step that eliminates data dependencies, allowing related data to be accessed together.
 This preprocessing step laid the foundation for a new data structure and sequential algorithm designed to fully exploit spatial locality, efficiently handle memory access patterns, and reduce latency.